 Reshma Biniwale graduated from General Surgery training program at the University of Massachusetts in 2005.
 Following this she underwent specialized Cardiac Surgery Fellowship training at Montefiore Medical Center NY from 2005-2008.
 Her chief interest lay in Congenital Cardiac Surgery for which she moved to Children’s Hospital Los Angeles for a year.
 In 2009 Dr. Biniwale joined UCLA.
-Here she gained UNOS credentialing in heart and lung transplantation as well as implantation of Pediatric circulatory support devices.
+Here she gained UNOS credentialing in heart and lung transplantation and expertise in implantation of Pediatric ventricular assist devices, including total artificial heart.
 Dr Biniwale is board certified in General Surgery and Thoracic Surgery.
-She is the first fellowship candidate to be board certified in Congenital Cardiac Surgery.
+She is the first fellowship trained candidate to be board certified in Congenital Cardiac Surgery.

-Dr. Biniwale is actively involved in heart-liver transplantation for congenital cardiac surgery patients.
-Her research activities have been in the field of mechanical circulatory support for children, as well as organ preservation.
+Dr. Biniwale is actively involved in the program for pediatric DCD (donor after circulatory death) program.
+Her research activities have been in the field of mechanical circulatory support for children, heart and lung transplantation.
 She has a special interest in frailty and its impact on patient outcomes.
-Currently she is studying the effects of novel ventilatory strategies on neonates with heart disease.
+Currently she is studying the outcomes of normothermic regional perfusion on donor heart function.
 Dr. Biniwale provides surgical care for all pediatric patients as well as continued care for adolescents and adults with congenital heart disease.

 Medical Board Certifications